mattfenwick/NMRPyStar/README.md

 Why is this project necessary?
 After all, many people have already written working NMR-STAR parsers.

-However, not all parsers -- even of the same format -- are identical.
-Here are some of the important characteristics that determine how nice, easy, etc. it is to use a parser:
+However, not all parsers of the same format are identical.
+Here are some important characteristics, which vary from parser to parser:

  - what language the parser actually accepts.
-Some NMR-STAR parsers accept malformed files, or fail on perfectly acceptable NMR-STAR files.
+Some parsers are more lenient, accepting some malformed input; others may reject perfectly valid input.

    This project aims to: 1) accurately parse all valid NMR-STAR input, and 2) accurately recognize and report all invalid NMR-STAR input.

-   This is done using a grammar to define the syntax, from which a parser is generated.
-Although the grammar is believed to be correct, it's always possible that there are mistakes -- feel free to contact me if you find one, I will be happy to make any corrections.

  - what the parse result is.
 What access does the user have to the parsed result?
-   What, if any, information is missing from the result?
+   What information is included in the result?

    The output of this parser is a parse tree representing the structure of the input, including data blocks, save frames, loops, and key-value pairs.
 The